 Brazil's Bolsonaro says he won't hand over presidency if there is vote fraud

-RIO DE JANEIRO, July 1 (Reuters) - Brazilian President Jair Bolsonaro said on Thursday he would hand over power to whoever wins next year's presidential election cleanly - but not if there is any fraud.
+RIO DE JANEIRO (Reuters) - Brazilian President Jair Bolsonaro said on Thursday he would hand over power to whoever wins next year’s presidential election cleanly - but not if there is any fraud.

 His comments will do little to dispel the concerns of his critics, who fear that the far-right former army captain will not accept any election loss in next year’s vote.
 Bolsonaro is almost certain to face his political nemesis, former leftist President Luiz Inacio Lula da Silva.
 Polls show Lula ahead.